oxygenxml/oxygen-publishing-template-samples/other/last-modified-in-content/README.md

-# Last modified date & time after the topic content
+# Last modified date & time after the topic content (tested against v.
+26.0)

+## !!!
+NOTE: This template is not compatible with versions 25.0 and 25.1 of Oxygen

 This is a sample publishing template that displays the last modified date and time of the source topic.